Project Jetvariety: How Arducam Makes it Possible to Use Any Camera Module on the Jetson Nano with One Kernel Driver for All

 Today we are proud to introduce the Project Jetvariety (short for Jetson variety), which aims to quickly increase the variety of Jetson Nano cameras with our proprietary general-purpose camera solution.

 The Project Jetvariety of Arducam allows any camera modules – including the ready-made and the upcoming – to be connected to the high-speed CSI-2 connector on the Jetson Nano.
-Thanks to our extra hardware and software efforts, it’s not much easier to interface a new camera with ease.
+Thanks to our extra hardware and software efforts, it’s not much easier to interface a new camera.

 It unleashes the vision performance of Jetson Nano by offering more camera choices for much wider applications for industrial, educational and personal use cases.

 Issues with Raspberry Pi Camera V2-like IMX219 Modules

 The first and only natively supported camera on the Jetson nano is the Sony IMX219 camera from the Raspberry Pi ecosystem.
 The IMX219 is cheap and good in some of the use cases, but for machine vision, industrial, medical applications you will need a higher resolution and frame rate, or an externally triggered camera without rolling artifacts.
 If you want to try and test other cameras than the IMX219, it can be painful to switch between cameras, and even a nightmare to develop and debug a camera driver that is not natively supported.

 Arducam now offers a comprehensive camera solution and support to address this problem, including a kernel camera driver for all cameras.
 Our solution reduces the complexity to integrate new cameras on the Nano and opens up endless possibilities.
 We want the Project Jetvariety to offer universal compatibility for every camera sensor, as well as universal affordability for every end-user.

 - Support Arducam Breakout Board from 0.3MP ~ 18MP